Spectroscopy of hot-electron pair emission from a driven quantum dot: Two-particle dynamics - Results

 Another Coulomb-repulsion related effect on the first emitted particle is simply the static, $1/r$-dependence of the potential originating from the second particle residing in the dot.
 This features most prominently when $V(x,t)$ is chosen to be a sharp potential well with a flat bottom shifted up in time.
-In this case, the first emitted wave packet is much sharper in time than the second, since the first particle effectively runs down the $1/r$ potential while the second diffuses out of the locally flat dot potential.
-This also highlights the more general fact that the potential landscape needs to fall off into the environment in order to see well confined wave packets.\footnote{In the tunneling regime captured by the master equation in \Sec{sec_low_energy_theory} and \Sec{sec_low_energy_results}, this difference is insignificant because tunneling is due to stochastic wave function projections.}
+In this case, the first emitted wave packet remains sharper over time and travels faster than the second, since the first particle effectively runs down the $1/r$ potential while the second diffuses out into a flat potential landscape, see box-potential animations in~\Refe{SchulenborgZen2023Apr}.
+This also highlights the more general fact that the potential landscape needs to fall off into the environment in order to see well confined wave packets\footnote{In the tunneling regime captured by the master equation in \Sec{sec_low_energy_theory} and \Sec{sec_low_energy_results}, this difference is insignificant because tunneling is due to stochastic wave function projections.}.

 Additional smaller features occur in the spectral function of particles in the filter region, which are expected to derive from the precise realization of the potential landscape and the resulting complex coherent two-particle wave-packet dynamics.
 Attributing these features to specific physical mechanisms is hindered by the large available parameter space and the numerical cost of sweeping this space.
 This includes variations of the ramp speed $\vV$ as an experimentally feasible method to expose nontrivial deviations from the above identified time-energy chirp.
 In the following, we therefore switch to the complementary quantum master equation description of an effective, two-orbital quantum-dot, in which these effects can be studied more systematically.